-In this module, you will learn about the rights, obligations and contractual relationships of buyers and sellers, acting as businesses and consumers and in transactions involving the sale and supply of goods, services and digital content.
+In this module, you will learn about the rights and obligations of buyers and sellers, acting as businesses and consumers, in transactions involving the sale and supply of goods, services and digital content.

 Human Rights Law in the UK (15 credits)

 This module facilitates the understanding of the reach and limitations of human rights law, as well as providing cross-subject expertise necessary in every area of legal practice.

 In this module you will gain an in-depth knowledge and understanding of many of the important transactions and clauses in International banking law.
 You will also learn about the litigation (case law) connected with entering into such transactions.

 International Commercial Arbitration (15 credits)

 The aim of this module is to give you a detailed understanding of the practice and normative framework of international commercial arbitration (ICA) and its roots in national and international law as well as in international business customs.

 This module looks at how we deal with the worst atrocities on the international scale.
 You will explore the main institutions of international criminal law, especially the International Criminal Court, and the core international crimes, especially genocide, crimes against humanity and war crimes.